-Jonathan is a partner and co-Practice Group Leader in the firm’s Employee Benefits & Executive Compensation Practice Group.
+Jonathan is a partner in the firm’s Employee Benefits & Executive Compensation Practice Group.
 He represents large public and privately held companies in a broad array of employee benefit and executive compensation matters including employment and severance agreements, regulatory compliance, corporate transactions and dispute resolution.
 He has developed a particular expertise in benefits integration and disintegration arising out of corporate transactions.
 Jonathan also serves on the firm's retirement committee with authority over $300 million in assets.

 Jonathan has practiced extensively before the Internal Revenue Service, Department of Labor and Pension Benefit Guaranty Corporation.
 With over 30 years in the benefits field, both as an attorney and actuarial assistant / record keeper, Jonathan brings a unique perspective to the Compensation & Employee Benefits Practice Group.
 He routinely provides clients with risk assessments enabling management to make difficult decisions in a complex area of the law.